Frequently Asked Questions

 Can I volunteer or visit your work in Syria or Iraq?

-We are not able to host volunteers in Syria and Iraq.
-If you live in the U.S. and would like to volunteer for us where you live, we’d love to hear from you!
+We are not able to host volunteers in Syria, Iraq, or Latin America.
+If you live in the US and would like to volunteer for us where you live, we’d love to hear from you!
 Contact us here to explore some of this more via email.

 Can I send supplies to help?